gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Substituting different implementations at different stages.
 For example, substitute all servlet API dependencies with `'javax.servlet:servlet-api:2.4'` at compile time and the jetty implementation at test runtime.

 For more information, including more code samples, please refer to [the user guide](userguide/dependency_management.html#sec:dependency_resolve_rules).

+### New Sonar Runner plugin (i)

+Gradle 1.5 ships with a new `sonar-runner` plugin that is set to replace the existing Sonar plugin.
+As its name indicates, the new plugin is based on the [Sonar Runner](http://docs.codehaus.org/display/SONAR/Analyzing+with+Sonar+Runner), the new and official way to integrate with Sonar.
+Unlike the old Sonar plugin, the new Sonar Runner plugin is compatible with the latest Sonar versions (3.4 and above).
+To learn more, check out the [Sonar Runner Plugin](userguide/sonar_runner_plugin.html) chapter in the Gradle user guide, and the `sonarRunner` samples in the full Gradle distribution.

 ### Configure-on-demand improvements (i)